 Read the full review: Sennheiser Ambeo Soundbar

-With five different audio inputs, three ways to mount it and ten drivers all working together to deliver an immersive sound experience, there's plenty to talk about with the Dali Katch One.
+There's plenty to talk about with the Dali Katch One, a soundbar that offers five different audio inputs, three ways to mount it and ten drivers all working together to deliver an immersive sound experience.
 It is quite tall, so you really have to mount it on a wall, but that will only aid bass performance from the rear-firing drivers.